DevelopedByAli/Responcive_Weather_Project/README.md

 ## General info

 This project is a responsive simple weather info giving website project.
+This is my first project where I have used API key first time after successfully learning.

 ## Features